jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ViDtnfQ9FHc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Become aware of **stereotype threat** - "an internal feeling and concern about confirming a negative stereotype associated with a group (e.g., racial, ethnic, gender, and age) with which the individual identifies"[[5]](https://doi.org/10.1111/nyas.14470) and how they might influence your mentees.
+Become aware of **stereotype threat** - "an internal feeling and concern about confirming a negative stereotype associated with a group (e.g., racial, ethnic, gender, and age) with which the individual identifies"[@stelter_establishing_2021] and how they might influence your mentees.

-Also, become aware of as  **microaggressions* - "subtle verbal and nonverbal slights, insults, or invalidating remarks directed at individuals due to their membership in a group (e.g., racial, ethnic, gender, sexual orientation, and physical disability), which are rooted in biases about individuals in that group"[[5]](https://doi.org/10.1111/nyas.14470).
+Also, become aware of as  **microaggressions* - "subtle verbal and nonverbal slights, insults, or invalidating remarks directed at individuals due to their membership in a group (e.g., racial, ethnic, gender, sexual orientation, and physical disability), which are rooted in biases about individuals in that group"[@stelter_establishing_2021].

 See [here](https://www.messiah.edu/download/downloads/id/921/Microaggressions_in_the_Classroom.pdf) for a list of examples.

-Importantly, "mentors for students with disabilities should receive training, as needed, on their mentee’s specific disability and should be made aware of the accommodations that students may need to succeed in activities and courses" [[5]](https://doi.org/10.1111/nyas.14470).
+Importantly, "mentors for students with disabilities should receive training, as needed, on their mentee’s specific disability and should be made aware of the accommodations that students may need to succeed in activities and courses" [@stelter_establishing_2021].

 2) **Appreciate and acknowledge mentee's differences**.
 Research shows that mentees of underrepresented racial groups would prefer their mentors to directly discuss their background differences and how to best cultivate the mentee's career success given their background.
-An attitude of ["color-blindness"](https://doi.org/10.1016/j.jesp.2011.09.010) about race has shown to hinder the success of mentees [[6]](http://dx.doi.org/10.1037/dhe0000106),[[7]](https://doi.org/10.1016/j.jesp.2011.09.010).
+An attitude of ["color-blindness"](https://doi.org/10.1016/j.jesp.2011.09.010) about race has shown to hinder the success of mentees [@byars-winston_race_nodate; @holoien_you_2012].

 **However, singling out individuals for their differences is often felt as a microaggression.**  There are ways to discuss these topics with your student in private without singling them out in front of the rest of a group.

-> "Racial/ethnic differences between mentees and mentors in interracial mentoring relationships can pose cultural barriers to effective mentoring of HU (Historically underrepresented) students and even affect students’ professional and psychosocial success, especially when complex racial/ethnic issues are not effectively handled or addressed..." [[6]](http://dx.doi.org/10.1037/dhe0000106)
+> "Racial/ethnic differences between mentees and mentors in interracial mentoring relationships can pose cultural barriers to effective mentoring of HU (Historically underrepresented) students and even affect students’ professional and psychosocial success, especially when complex racial/ethnic issues are not effectively handled or addressed..." [@byars-winston_race_nodate]

 >Two ideological perspectives – **colorblindness and multiculturalism** – have emerged to shed light on this question.
 Colorblindness downplays the salience and importance of race by focusing on the commonalities people share, such as one's underlying humanity.
-In contrast, multiculturalism acknowledges and highlights racial differences [[7]](https://doi.org/10.1016/j.jesp.2011.09.010).
+In contrast, multiculturalism acknowledges and highlights racial differences [@holoien_you_2012].

->"Exposure to colorblind (vs. multicultural) messages predicts negative outcomes among Whites such as greater implicit and explicit racial bias ([Richeson & Nussbaum, 2004](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0080))"  [[7]](https://doi.org/10.1016/j.jesp.2011.09.010)
+>"Exposure to colorblind (vs. multicultural) messages predicts negative outcomes among Whites such as greater implicit and explicit racial bias ([Richeson & Nussbaum, 2004](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0080))"  [@holoien_you_2012]

-> "Not only do minorities prefer multiculturalism ([Ryan et al., 2007](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0085), [Verkuyten, 2006](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0105)), they benefit when others around them endorse multiculturalism ([Plaut et al., 2009](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0070))"[[7]](https://doi.org/10.1016/j.jesp.2011.09.010)
+> "Not only do minorities prefer multiculturalism ([Ryan et al., 2007](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0085), [Verkuyten, 2006](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0105)), they benefit when others around them endorse multiculturalism ([Plaut et al., 2009](https://www.sciencedirect.com/science/article/pii/S002210311100240X?via%3Dihub#bb0070))"[@holoien_you_2012]

 3) **Work to create a safe environment**.
 Educate lab mentors about cultural sensitivity and microaggressions.
 Highlight the importance of collaboration and create a [code of conduct](https://i-sight.com/resources/18-of-the-best-code-of-conduct-examples/) for the lab.

 4) **Role models** make career goals seem possible.
 Expose all mentees to a diverse range of role models through seminars, journal clubs, and participation in conferences.

 Computational biology papers with female authors are more likely to have a last author is also female.
-It is unclear if this is because women are more likely to hire other women and or if females are more likely to choose a lab with a female adviser [[2]](https://doi.org/10.1371/journal.pcbi.1005134).
+It is unclear if this is because women are more likely to hire other women and or if females are more likely to choose a lab with a female adviser [@bonham_women_2017].

-Indeed, research of females and other underrepresented groups in STEM including students with disabilities and of certain racial and ethnic groups suggests that role models of underrepresented populations are particularly important for recruiting and keeping students interested in fields where they may feel like an outsider [[5]](https://doi.org/10.1111/nyas.14470).
-One strategy to encourage students of underrepresented populations is to provide students with exposure to such role models through regular seminars where scientists who represent these populations are prominent [[8]](https://doi.org/10.1641/B570705).
+Indeed, research of females and other underrepresented groups in STEM including students with disabilities and of certain racial and ethnic groups suggests that role models of underrepresented populations are particularly important for recruiting and keeping students interested in fields where they may feel like an outsider [@stelter_establishing_2021].
+One strategy to encourage students of underrepresented populations is to provide students with exposure to such role models through regular seminars where scientists who represent these populations are prominent [@katz_mentoring_2007].

 5) **Advocate for all mentees**, particularly those from underrepresented groups by introducing your mentee to other scientists and trainees, encouraging the participation of your mentees in support programs and groups such as graduate student groups and helping mentees cultivate self advocacy practices through open discussions and encouragement.